8th Wonder of the World

 - Country: Mexico

 - Built by: Mayo-Toltec Civilization

-Chichen Itza, a Mayan city in Mexico, thrived during the 5th to 13th century CE.
+Chichen Itza, a Mayan city in Mexico, thrived during the 5th to 13th century CE is one of the 7 wonders of the world.
 Influenced by the Toltecs, the Itza Mayans constructed significant monuments, including the iconic stepped pyramid called EI Castillo, towering 79 feet above the Main Plaza.
 This pyramid’s design, with 365 steps representing the solar year, showcases the Mayans’ astronomical prowess.
 During equinoxes, the setting sun casts shadows that resemble a serpent descending the north stairway, with a stone snake head at its base.